 Firewalla Policy Based Routing (PBR) is a powerful feature that allows you to manage where your networking traffic goes.
 When PBR is integrated with VPN and Multi-WAN features, can give you a very powerful set of tools to fully control your network traffic.

-In this article, we will show:
+In this article, we will show how to selectively route your traffic to:

 - Setting up a Third Party VPN in Firewalla Client